SYNOPSIS

 -recip file-

-when decrypting a message this specifies the recipients certificate.
-The certificate must match one of the recipients of the message or an error occurs.
+When decrypting a message this specifies the certificate of the recipient.
+The certificate must match one of the recipients of the message.

 When encrypting a message this option may be used multiple times to specify each recipient.
 This form must be used if customised parameters are required (for example to specify RSA-OAEP).